 Learners by industrial sector and employer

-Although a quarter of learners who received training worked for employers whose sector was "Unknown" (24%), analysis by sector has value.
-Four aggregated PwC sector categories accounted for two-thirds (68%) of learners receiving training: "Other Services" (19%); "Manufacturing / Engineering" (18%); "Construction" (17%); and "Health" (14%).
+Although a quarter of learners who received training worked for employers whose sector was classed as Unknown (24%), analysis by sector has value.
+Four aggregated PwC sector categories accounted for two-thirds (68%) of learners receiving training: Other Services (19%); Manufacturing / Engineering (18%); Construction (17%); and Health (14%).

 Figure 13: Industrial sector category in which learners receiving training worked